 - Research reporting - The Research Portal supports research reporting by meeting the full text requirements for our Excellence in Research for Australia (ERA) submission

 7. What happens about copyright?

-If copyright is owned by the publisher, the Library will assign an access level that meets the publisher's policy on open access.
+If copyright is owned by the publisher, the Library will assign an access level that meets the publisher's archiving policy on open access.

-Library staff will not make material publicly available until confident we have authorisation to do so.
-The SherpaRomeo project and OAKList database provide searchable websites of publisher policies regarding deposit of publications in institutional repositories.
+Repository staff will not make material publicly available until confident they have authorisation to do so.
+The SherpaRomeo project provides a searchable websites of publisher policies regarding deposit of publications in institutional repositories.